-The STARS program is housed inside the structure of the Council Bluffs Community Education Foundation.
+The STARS program is housed within the Council Bluffs Schools Foundation

 The STARS Scholarship Program provides funds to parents wanting to return to school to earn an Associate’s or Bachelor’s Degree, license or certification.
 It also provides emotional and academic support through a cohort of peer students.

 STARS Scholars receive $2,000 per year that can be used for tuition, books, fees, supplies, equipment, technology, childcare or transportation in support of post-secondary education attainment.

 Requirements of the STARS program include: